EMerckx/raspberry-project/README.md

 ## Compile and run
 On the Raspberry Pi, the g++ version is 4.6 and doesn't support -std=c++11.
 That is why we use g++-4.7.

-To install run
+The install command

     sudo apt-get install g++-4.7

-To compile run
+The compile command

     g++-4.7 -std=c++11 file.cpp -lwiringPi

 ## Captain's log